Care Management

 Community Health Worker Ambassador Program

 Our certified Community Health Workers (CHWs) serve as ambassadors for the HUSKY Health program and help families access community resources for the services they need.
-They are committed to help building equity through diversity, inclusion, and community engagement efforts.
+They're committed to helping build equity through diversity, inclusion, and community engagement efforts.
 They work to ensure that all members, regardless of ability, age, cultural background, ethnicity, faith, gender, gender identity, ideology, income, national origin, race, or sexual orientation have the opportunity to reach a better quality of health.

 CHWs provide the following patient assessment and referral services: